Tummy Tuck Q&A

 Though every patient recovers differently, here is a general outline of expectations:

 - During the first 5 to 10 days, bruising and swelling will reach its highest point and begin to subside.
-Within 7 to 10 days stitches and drainage tubes may be removed.
+All stitches are absorbable, no drains are placed.

 Will I have to be in the hospital?